Conversion: How To Turn A Bicycle Into An E-Bike

 This Part Available Here…

 First off You want to know your new e-bike wheel will fit to the width of the opening in your frame.
 Don’t worry if the wheel diameter is 2-4″ different from the new 26″ ModWheel.
 Frames in this wheel size range should be compatible enough to use.
-There are just 2 basic standard widths for dub drive wheels, a larger clearance for Mountain Bikes – 135mm, and the standard of road bikes like 10-speeds of 130mm.
+There are just 2 basic standard width for hub drive wheels, a larger clearance for Mountain Bikes – 135mm, and the standard of road bikes like 10-speeds of 130mm.
 So measure the distance of the inside edges of the wheel slots.
 Now that you know if it will fit, it’s time to install.
 Remove or open the brakes wide.
-Then simply bolt on the 26 inch 36v 500w Enthusiast 7-Speed Rear Wheel w/ Brushless Motor directly to the axle slots.
+Then simply bolt on the 26 inch, 36 volt 500 watt, Enthusiast 7-Speed Rear Wheel, with Brushless Motor directly to the axle slots.
 Remember: all the drive force is focused on this point.
 So be absolutely certain the connection is tight and aligned parallel to the frame.

 Wiring and Cables Replaced To Convert Into An E-Bike